Enter the 7/7 Score

 Step 4: Don't Budget Enough Money

 Amazon FBA is not a get rich quick scheme.
 Newbies often think they will throw in $300 and start an Amazon FBA business.
 You won't be able to start a real Amazon FBA business without having some money set aside.
-You'll want enough to order samples, make your first order, and have enough set aside for your second order of products.
+You'll want enough to order samples, make your first order, and have enough set aside for your second order.
 The last thing you want to do is run out of inventory on Amazon.

 Step 5: Doing It All Alone

 There is no reason to try FBA all by yourself.
-You must ask for help.
+Although, must ask for help.
 There are a lot of moving pieces to Amazon FBA, and no one is going to blame if you don't know what they all are.

 Find someone who knows what they are doing and who can prove they are successful at FBA.